Detection of astrophysical gravitational wave sources by TianQin and LISA: Intermediate mass ratio inspirals

 \textit{Luminosity distance:} The error in the distance of the source is shown in \fref{fig:himri_ddl} where we see that LISA alone and the joint detection perform almost an order of magnitude better than TianQin alone.
 The error on TianQin is only smaller than one if $z\leq0.2$ and goes up to more than seven for a redshift of 1.
 Only at redshift zero where the SNR is well above the detection threshold the error in TianQin is of 0.1 or lower.
 For LISA alone as well as for the joint detection, the error is only smaller than 0.1 if $D_L\lesssim300\,{\rm Mpc}$ but remains below one out to redshifts of 0.6 ($\approx2700\,{\rm Mpc}$).
 At these distances, the SNR is of a few but for higher redshifts of around one it goes down to roughly one while the relative error goes up to almost two.
+Note that using a waveform that contains more spherical modes beyond $l=5$ might improve the detection accuracy for the luminosity distance.
+Not only because of the higher SNR that can be expected for an IMRI that limits a significant ratio of its energy at higher modes but because these modes will allow constraining the inclination of the source more accurately which is degenerate with $D_L$.

-\textit{Mass ratio:} \fref{fig:himri_dq} shows the relative error in the mass ratio where we see that the error increases for an increasing mass ratio, although, as for light IMRIs this behavior can, at least partially, be attributed to the restricted number of spherical modes we consider.
+\textit{Mass ratio:} \fref{fig:himri_dq} shows the relative error in the mass ratio where we see that the error increases for an increasing mass ratio, although, as for light IMRIs this behavior can, at least partially, be attributed to the restricted number of spherical modes the waveform contains.
 For TianQin the relative error varies between $3\times10^{-5}$ and $2\times10^{-3}$ for $q=10$ and $q=5000$, respectively.
 We, further, see that in TianQin the SNR only remains above 20 if $q\lesssim150$.
 In LISA and for the joint detection the SNR remains above 20 for mass ratios of up to around 1000 where the relative error is below $1.5\times10^{-4}$.
 For lower mass ratios below 800, the relative error is of the order of $10^{-5}$ and even goes below $10^{-5}$ if $q\lesssim20$.
 For the highest mass ratios close to 5000, the error is almost $8\times10^{-4}$.